 To order with us for the first time you need to create an account (this takes 30 seconds and just means you don't have to reenter your address each time).
-Orders can be placed anytime from up to 3 weeks in advance to same day.
-For orders over £150 we ask for 24 hours notice, however, if you have a last minute emergency then give us a call and we will always do our best.
+Orders can be placed anytime from up to 3 weeks in advance to same day on demand.
+For last minute emergencies give us a call and we will always do our best.
 Orders can be placed via our website, mobile app or over the phone on 020 7498 5759.

 how to pay

 Pay by card, online or over the phone.
-If you're ordering regularly and would like to be invoiced monthly get in touch via email@example.com to talk through how it works.
+If you're ordering regularly and would like to be invoiced monthly get in touch via email@example.com or call 0207 498 5759 to talk through how it works.

 delivered to your door